-Minor Arcana card: the Ten of Pentacles
+Minor Arcana: Positive elements of Ten of Pentacles

 The last of the numbered cards in the suit of Pentacles, the scene illustrated on the Rider Waite Smith tarot deck is extremely dense and busy.
 There are several men and women on the card, what seems to be a middle-aged couple, one child, and an old man sitting in the foreground and petting a pair of dogs.

 In this minor arcana, the Ten Pentacles is expected on the card are indeed displayed all over the place without any real thematic connection to the scene itself, but any person has ever read about the Kabbalah will easily recognize that the ten pentacles are displayed on a shape that matches the locations of the sephiroth on the traditional representation of the tree of life.